Dominick-D/Challenge-2/README.md

 Key features include:

-1. **Responsive Design**: The layout adjusts according to the screen size, ensuring a pleasant viewing experience on both desktop and mobile devices.
+1. **Progress Bar**: The "About Me" section includes a progress bar at the bottom, visualizing the ongoing journey of learning and growth in the field of web development.
 2. **Email Sender**: In the "Contact" section, users can directly send an email for any inquiries or suggestions.
-3. **Progress Bar**: The "About Me" section includes a progress bar at the bottom, visualizing the ongoing journey of learning and growth in the field of web development.
+3. **Responsive Design**: The layout adjusts according to the screen size, ensuring a pleasant viewing experience on both desktop and mobile devices.

 ## Contributing
 As this is a personal project, I am not currently seeking contributions.
 However, I am open to feedback and suggestions for improvement.
 If you have ideas or recommendations, please feel free to share.

 ## Planned Improvements
-- Move Bulma Burger menu to right side of screen
+- Fix animation for description button on work page
 - Improve cosmetics
 - Make LinkedIn